jchen4051/TDQ/README.md

 * ***-f Data feed***: the specific stream of data from the source system

-* ***-d Delimiter(option)***: sequence of one or more characters used to specify the boundary between separate, independent regions in plain text or other data streams. (e.g. "," in a sequence comma-seperated values).
+* ***-d Delimiter(optional)***: sequence of one or more characters used to specify the boundary between separate, independent regions in plain text or other data streams. (e.g. "," in a sequence comma-seperated values).
 If no delimiter is specified the default ',' will be used.

 ## Example Configuration Template File
     {